Experimentation with an plaster material that represents an alternative to cement screed and concrete topping

 Télérama highlights the study conducted by ciguë architects in an article dedicated to the exhibition Béton de Plâtre, presented until February 6, 2022 at the Pavillon de l'Arsenal.

 Presented from January 20 to February 6, 2022

-Once widely used in Parisian construction, the use of plaster, which totally whitewashed the capital in the 17th century, has diminished considerably with the advent of modern concrete and construction materials.
-At a time when we are reexamining our manufacturing methods to find more virtuous and less carbon-intensive solutions, the architects of the ciguë agency are studying the potential of this endemic material.
+Once very widely used in Parisian constructions, gypsum plaster (which had turned the French capital completely white in the seventeenth century) has declined substantially in use due to the advent of modern forms of concrete and building materials.
+As we are now re-examining our production methods in order to find more sustainable and less carbon-intensive solutions, ciguë’s architects have investigated the contemporary potential of this endemic material.

 Exhibition from January 20 to February 6, 2022

 Publication on sale at the Pavillon de l'Arsenal bookstore and online

 13 € / 17,5 x 25 cm / 59 pages.

 ciguë, Camille Bénard, Julien Franc Wahlgreen, Guillem Renard et Alphonse Sarthout

 Its projects are crossed by experimentation, the nudity of the devices and the radicality of collage.